Causal Inference under Interference through Designed Markets: Extensions

 \subsection{Using IV for Identification and Estimation}

 This section provides a brief discussion of how a restricted version of the Global Treatment Effect can be estimated when unconfoundedness does not hold, but there is a binary instrumental variable that affects take-up of a binary treatment.
-In an IV setting, we have potential treatments $W_i(1)$ and $W_i(0)$ that depend on an instrument $Z_i \in \{0, 1\}$.
+We drop the dependence of $y(\cdot)$ and $d(\cdot)$ on $X_i$ for this section to keep notation concise.
+In an IV setting, we have potential treatments $W_i(1)$ and $W_i(0)$ that depend on an instrument $H_i \in \{0, 1\}$.
 Under a monotonicity assumption, $W_i(1) \geq W_i(0)$.
-Under interference, there are a variety of counterfactuals that can be defined.
+With spillover effects, there are a variety of counterfactuals that can be defined.
 One relevant counterfactual when there may be control over the instrument, but not the treatment directly, is the intent-to-treat effect.
 This is the effect on average outcomes in the sample when all individuals receive the instrument, compared to a setting where no agents receive the instrument.
-It can be written in this setting with interference as
+It can be written in this setting as:

 where $Q_1$ and $Q_0$ are defined as

 When the market-clearing cutoffs are determined by the aggregate behavior of everyone, then outcomes of compliers are affected directly by the treatment and indirectly by the change in the equilibrium.
 The outcomes of those who do not take up the treatment, however, are also affected by the changes in preferences of the compliers, due to the equilibrium effect.
 Using the techniques in the proof of Theorem \ref{thm:moment}, we can show that this corresponds to the following moment condition problem with missing data.
 Let $C_i = \mathbbm{1}( W_i(1) > W_i(0))$.